-Linear exams at the end of the course assessing students in all four skills.
-Listening 25% Writing 25% Reading 25% Speaking 25% Completing Your Options Form Your options form is very important.
+Contact: Mr Price r.price@minster.notts.sch.uk for Learning support information Completing Your Options Form Your options form is very important.
 It is used to select your GCSE subjects for Year 10.
 It is critical that you take your time when filling it in.
 Carefully read this guide about how to answer each question.
 You can gain access to this form through your school email account.

-1. I have read the instru - I need to choose r - I may not get all m 2.
-Please choose a language French German
+1. I have read the instructions at the top of this form.
+I understand that: - I need to choose my options in order of preference - I may not get all my options depending on available resources and viable numbers Please choose a language French German

-Spanish
+2.5 , Spanish

 3. Choose your options in preference or der

 First Choice Second Choice Third Choice Reserve Remove Option

-Art & Design \circ \circ \circ \circ \circ
+Art & Design $\circ$ $\circ$ $\circ$ $\circ$ $\circ$

-Business Studies 0 0 0 0 0
+Business Studies 0 0 0 0 $\circ$

-Computing \circ \circ 0 \circ 0
+Computing 0 $\circ$ $\circ$ $\circ$ $\circ$

 Design & Technology 0 0 0 0 0

 Drama 0 0 0 0 0

 I. Reading the instructions

 Make sure you understand what you will need to fill in before completing the form

 2. Choosing your language option

 You must choose one language.
 If you want to take a second language then you can select it in the wider options grid.

 3. Choosing your other options

 You must choose one option in each column - these should be in order of preference.
 You must also choose a reserve.
 Usethe remove option if you click on the wrong thing

 4. Make sure you submit your form!